pagkly/Zed/Investopedia3/What Are External Economies of Scale.md

 -   **Egalitarian**: All of the businesses in an industry enjoy these economies of scale equally.
 -   **Growth**: External economies of scale can drive industry growth in particular regions and can also encourage the rapid economic development of support industries and the entire city or geographic area in general.
--   **Lower costs**: In addition to lower production and operating costs, economies of scale may also reduce [variable costs](https://www.investopedia.com/terms/v/variablecost.asp) per unit because of [operational efficiencies](https://www.investopedia.com/terms/o/operationalefficiency.asp) and synergies.
+-   **Lower costs**: In addition to lower production and operating costs, economies of scale may also reduce [[variable costs]](https://www.investopedia.com/terms/v/variablecost.asp) per unit because of [[operational efficiencies]](https://www.investopedia.com/terms/o/operationalefficiency.asp) and synergies.

 But external economies of scale are not without drawbacks as well.
 These disadvantages include:

 -   **Lack of control**: Individual firms have no direct control over what happens externally.
-In particular, this means that a company would not have a [competitive edge](https://www.investopedia.com/terms/c/competitive_advantage.asp), as it cannot exclude competitors from benefiting also.
+In particular, this means that a company would not have a [[competitive edge]](https://www.investopedia.com/terms/c/competitive_advantage.asp), as it cannot exclude competitors from benefiting also.
 -   **Limited locations**: External economies of scale may develop so strongly in one geographic region that it becomes difficult for companies in a certain industry to locate anywhere else.
 -   **Company instability**: A business might not be able to exploit existing external economies because of its internal shortcomings, such as poor management, or other circumstances.